Ukraine's Zelenskyy calls on Putin to meet as tensions soar | Law-Order

 ''Ukraine will continue to follow only the diplomatic path for the sake of a peaceful settlement."
 There was no immediate response from the Kremlin.

-Zelenskyy spoke hours after separatist leaders in eastern Ukraine ordered a full military mobilization on Saturday while Western leaders made increasingly dire warnings that a Russian invasion of its neighbour appeared imminent.
+Zelenskyy spoke hours after separatist leaders in eastern Ukraine ordered a full military mobilization on Saturday while Western leaders made increasingly dire warnings that a Russian invasion of its neighbor appeared imminent.

 The officials fled to a bomb shelter before hustling from the area, according to an Associated Press journalist who was on the tour.